Newton, Chester

 Newton is made up of some privately owned residential properties, but mainly comprises a large council estate now co-owned with Cheshire West and Chester Council and run by Chester and District Housing Trust (C&DHT).

 Education

 Local schools in the area include Newton Primary School and, in the independent sector, The Firs School.

-Politics and Governance
+Politics and governance

+Newton-by-Chester was formerly a township in the parish of St Oswald, in 1866 Newton by Chester became a separate civil parish, on 1 April 1936 the parish was abolished and merged with Hoole and Chester.
+In 1931 the parish had a population of 2581.
+From 1974 to 2009 it was in Chester non-metropolitan district.

 British Parliament

 Newton is in the City of Chester parliamentary constituency and is represented by Samantha Dixon MP.